Zakk-Yang/ollama-rag/README.md

 ```bash
 ollama pull llama3.2
 ```
+- **LibreOffice**:

-- **LibreOffice**: Required for converting .ppt files to .pptx when processing PowerPoint files.
+Required for converting .ppt files to .pptx when processing PowerPoint files.
+After conversion, I suggest you delete the ppt as it will always be converted and re-indexed again.
 Ubuntu/Debian:
 ```bash
 sudo apt update